 Pastor Cleveland M.Div.
 M.P.H, was ordained to the Gospel Ministry in 1975 by the Michigan Conference.
 Through a providence of the Lord in 1975 he shifted his service from denominational employment to supporting ministries where he has served as an administrator of Uchee Pines Health Institute and later Vice President of Wildwood Lifestyle Center and Hospital in Georgia.
 From 2003-2006 he served as Vice President of OCI (Outpost Centers International) and is currently President of Health Education Resources, a non-profit organization that produces health education materials that are used all over the world.
 Pastor Cleveland has traveled extensively the past 20 years assisting in the establishment of lifestyle centers particularly in Europe and whose guiding influence and counsel has helped develop what LIGHT is today.

 Joanna Kim was a student and missionary in South Korea at Achinae Institute and Waldensian Valley Academy for 12 years.
-She also had a variety of experiences in various departments at other self-supporting institutions such as Cave Springs Home, Chestnut Hill, and Wildwood Lifestyle Center, totaling 30 years of self-supporting missionary experience.
+She also has a variety of experiences in various departments at other self-supporting institutions such as Cave Springs Home, Chestnut Hill, and Wildwood Lifestyle Center, totaling 30 years of self-supporting missionary experience.
 She worked in China, Japan, and 5 other countries as a medical missionary.
 Joanna strongly feels that God will use the Korean people to spread the Everlasting Gospel to Asia and the whole world in a special way.
-Because of this belief, she wrote a book and produced a DVD named “Natural Healing Talk 58″ to help train Korean medical missionaries.
-Joanna is currently serving as our Korean LIGHT Director and has the specific task of developing our Korean Online LIGHT School.
-Joanna has worked together with 7 ordained pastors and 9 laymen develop this training into Korean.
+Because of this belief, she wrote a book and produced a DVD named “Natural Healing Talk 58” to help train Korean medical missionaries.
+Joanna is currently serving as our Korean Director and has the specific task of developing LIGHT’s Korean Online School.
+Joanna has worked together with 7 ordained pastors and 9 laymen to develop this training in Korean.
 Her long term goal is to establish a medical missionary training school in South Korea.